-In all seriousness, you can find more than a few degrees of glamour in glamping, and more than a few levels of luxury at the hotels on Tablet that provide canvas-covered accommodations.
+In all seriousness, you can find more than a few degrees of glamour in glamping, and more than a few levels of luxury at the hotels that provide canvas-covered accommodations.
 Much depends on the kind of guest you are.
 For some, it’s glamorous just not having to pitch your own tent or bring your own supplies.
 To show up and have everything be there for you — and all in good nick — is downright decadent.
-For others, the glamour begins with a butler, a Michelin-worthy menu, and a safari setup that would make Hemingway jealous.
+For others, the glamour begins with a butler, a MICHELIN Guide-worthy menu, and a safari setup that would make Hemingway jealous.
 And for hardcore camping purists, well, glamping is your personal hell on earth — but have we mentioned you don’t have to dig a dookie hole?

 El Cosmico is one of our favorite hotels in the world, and much of our love stems from the variety of lodgings they offer.
 In addition to the vintage Airstream trailers they’re known for, there are tepees, yurts, and safari tents.
 They’re sparsely furnished, but what decoration there is is impeccably curated, exceedingly cozy, and oozing with character — which more than makes up for the fact that the bathrooms are not attached.

 As stunning as Yosemite National Park is, it’s never been served by accommodations you would describe as stylish.
 AutoCamp changes that all at once, with its luxury tents, cabins, and fleet of custom-designed Airstream trailers (plus a Clubhouse, indoor and outdoor lounge, swimming pool, firepits, and general store.
 You’ve got all the comfort you need, on the doorstep of one of America’s most spectacular national parks.
 Also check out: